-The Dallas/Fort Worth campus is centered on the campus of the Dallas Veterans Affairs Medical Center.
-The Pharmacy School building is approximately 10,000 sq. ft. and houses a P3 classroom linked to the other campuses, administrative and faculty offices, small group rooms and a student lounge.
-Students have rotations among numerous hospitals, clinics and community pharmacies throughout the Metroplex, working on teams of medical students and other health professionals throughout their two years.
+The Dallas/Fort Worth campus supports all four years of the Pharmacy program.
+Students may complete all four years in Dallas, or may choose to complete their last two years in Dallas after the first two years in Amarillo.
+The School has two buildings; one on the campus of the Dallas Veterans Affairs Medical Center and the other is within the central Dallas Medical District.
+The Pharmacy School building on the Dallas VA campus is approximately 10,000 sq. ft. and houses a P3 classroom linked to the other campus located within the Dallas Medical District classrooms for the P1 through P3 years linked to other campuses, a compounding lab, virtual anatomy lab, small group study rooms, administrative and faculty offices, and student lounges.
+Students have rotations among numerous hospitals, clinics, and community pharmacies throughout the Metroplex, working on teams of medical students and other health professionals throughout their four years.